Fidel Nemenzo

-Fidel Ronquillo Nemenzo is a Filipino mathematician and professor serving as chancellor of the University of the Philippines Diliman since 2020.
+Fidel Ronquillo Nemenzo is a Filipino mathematician and professor who served as chancellor of the University of the Philippines Diliman from 2020 to 2023.

 His areas of expertise include number theory, elliptic curves, and coding theory.
 He earned his bachelor's degree in mathematics from UP Diliman while his master's and Doctor of Science degrees are from Sophia University in Tokyo, Japan.